Dowairu/Basic-2D-Animation-Software/README.md

 ## conclusion
-I'm not very proud of the final product, I definetly feel I could have done a lot more.
-I didnt start on time which cost me lot.
+I'm somewhat happy with the final product, although I definetly feel I could have done a lot more.
 Despite this, I learned a lot about OOP and the overall software development process.The project also served as a really good introduction to OpenGL and has opened my eyes to the power we hold as Technical Artists. making use of and learning git was also really  great.
 I created a few branches while working and it was really cool, I was able to test out solutions to problems without affecting my work which was amazing.